-What additional considerations should a couple take into account in planning for their marriage and the premarital agreement?
+What additional considerations should a couple take into account in planning for their marriage and the pre-marital agreements?
 While different sources present different lists, in 2012 the following were the counties with the highest divorce rates:

 - Czech Republic